cblackshear/Open-Heart/VanguardCenters/data/Analysis Data/README.md

 # Frequently Asked Questions (FAQ)

 **How are the analysis datasets derived?**
+> Variables are carefully constructed while working in direct collaboration with substantive area experts.
+Upon completion the CCDC curates the reproducible code, documentation, and resulting data in the distributed data package, when appropriate.
+>
-> Variables that have been derived by the JHS CCDC are added to the analysis datasets.
-Documentation of these datasets is available in the [Analysis Data Dictionary](https://docs.google.com/spreadsheets/d/1xAoVWFYKDURl6PUCy5y32ffUUFv54ytZ8H1YuCx9LO4/edit?usp=sharing).
+> Documentation of these datasets are available online in the [Analysis Data Dictionary](https://docs.google.com/spreadsheets/d/1xAoVWFYKDURl6PUCy5y32ffUUFv54ytZ8H1YuCx9LO4/edit?usp=sharing).
 This analysis data dictionary gives the description and definition of the derived variables as well as the “raw” variables the derivation utilizes.
-References for definitions, when available, are listed in the “reference” column of the data dictionary.
+References for definitions, when available, are made readily-available in the data dictionary as well.